Contents

 The Moulin Rouge opened in Paris’s Montmartre district on October 6, 1889, co-founded by Joseph Oller and Charles Zidler.
 With its red windmill and extravagant decor, it quickly became a symbol of the Belle Époque, catering to both the wealthy and the working class.
 Its debut coincided with the 1889 Exposition Universelle, helping it become a must-see attraction in Paris.

-The rise of French Cancan (1890s)
+The rise of French cancan (1890s)

-By the 1890s, the Moulin Rouge became synonymous with the French Cancan, a high-energy, provocative dance that captivated audiences.
-The Dames de la Canne dazzled with their athleticism and flair, and the Cancan soon became the venue’s signature performance, symbolizing the joy and freedom of the era.
+By the 1890s, the Moulin Rouge became synonymous with the French cancan, a high-energy, provocative dance that captivated audiences.
+The Dames de la Canne dazzled with their athleticism and flair, and the cancan soon became the venue’s signature performance, symbolizing the joy and freedom of the era.

 The role of Toulouse-Lautrec